quadre-code/quadre-git/README.md

    - RedHat/CentOS/Fedora: `sudo yum install git`

 #### Extension installation:
-To install latest release of **Brackets-Git** use the built-in Brackets Extension Manager which downloads the extension from the [extension registry](https://brackets-registry.aboutweb.com/).
+To install latest release of **Quadre-Git** use the built-in Quadre Extension Manager which downloads the extension from the [extension registry](https://brackets-registry.aboutweb.com/).

 #### Configuration:
 Extension can be configured by opening the Git Panel and clicking the ![settings...][settingsIcon] button.
-Alternatively you can use `File > Git Settings...` in the Brackets menu.
+Alternatively you can use `File > Git Settings...` in the Quadre menu.

 ## Features and limitations

 You can find some samples of features [here](docs/FEATURES.md).

-Currently **Brackets-Git** supports these features (this list may be incomplete as we add new features regularly):
+Currently **Quadre-Git** supports these features (this list may be incomplete as we add new features regularly):

 - `init` / `clone` / `push` / `pull`
 - `create` / `delete` / `merge` branches